gear-foundation/gear-wiki/docs/examples/battleship.md

 > **Important notice**: The implementation is based on the interaction of two contracts: the main game contract and the bot contract that users will interact with during the game.
 To successfully load the game into the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.rs), it is imperative to begin by uploading the bot program.
 Subsequently, during the initialization phase of the main game contract, specifying the bot contract's address is a crucial step.

+## How to run

+1. Build a contract
+> Additional details regarding this matter can be located within the [README](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship) directory of the contract.

+2. Upload the contract to the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.rs)
+> Initiate the process by uploading the bot contract, followed by the subsequent upload of the main contract.
+Further details regarding the process of contract uploading can be located within the [Getting Started](../getting-started-in-5-minutes/#deploy-your-smart-contract-to-the-testnet) section.

+3. Build and run user interface
+> More information about this can be found in the [README](https://github.com/gear-foundation/dapps/tree/master/frontend/battleship) directory of the frontend.

+4. Build and run the backend to release vouchers
+> Comprehensive instructions on the voucher execution process are provided within the [README](https://github.com/gear-foundation/dapps-battleship-backend).

 ## Implementation details

 ### Battleship contract description